eemebarbe/schemeBeam/README.md

 # schemeBeam

-Do you want to make your product go viral and build an email list of solid leads to market to directly?
+Do you want your product go viral and to build an email list of solid leads to market to directly?
 Do it for **free** with schemeBeam, the open source referral marketing application!

 ## How It Works